MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-custom-company-configuration-packages.md

 -   Inventory Posting Setup

 To see a complete list of setup tables, Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Manual Setup**, and then choose the related link.

+> [!IMPORTANT]
+> Use caution if you choose tables or fields that have the same temporal name but are differentiated by special characters, such as %, &, <, >, (, and ).
+For example, table "XYZ" might contain the "Field 1" and "Field 1%" fields.
+>
+> The XML processor accepts only some special characters, and will remove those it does not.
+If removing a special character, such as the % sign in "Field 1%," results in two or more tables or fields with the same name an error will occur when you export or import a configuration package.

 ## <a name="to-create-a-custom-company-configuration-package"></a>To create a custom company configuration package
 1. Create a new company.
 For more information, see [Creating New Companies in Business Central](about-new-company.md).